modelflows/modelflowsapp/modaldecomposition.md

 Download the code for **low-cost SVD** in Python version [*here*](https://github.com/modelflows/notebooks/raw/refs/heads/main/modal-decomposition/python/Low-cost-singular-value-decomposition.zip), or open it in [*Colab*](https://github.com/modelflows/notebooks/blob/main/modal-decomposition/python/Low-cost-singular-value-decomposition.ipynb).

-#### Low Cost HODMD <a id="low-cost-hodmd"></a>
+#### Low-cost HODMD <a id="low-cost-hodmd"></a>
 Large and complex datasets often present computational challenges, particularly when using standard Singular Value Decomposition (SVD).
 As dataset sizes grow, the scalability of conventional SVD becomes a major bottleneck, especially in applications requiring repeated computations.

-To address this, Low-Cost Higher Order Dynamic Mode Decomposition (lcHODMD) extends standard HODMD with a more efficient approach that reduces both memory usage and computational time.
-This method leverages either Low-Cost Singular Value Decomposition (lcSVD) or Low-Cost Higher Order Singular Value Decomposition (lcHOSVD) to enhance scalability and performance.
+To address this, Low-cost Higher Order Dynamic Mode Decomposition (lcHODMD) extends standard HODMD with a more efficient approach that reduces both memory usage and computational time.
+This method leverages either Low-cost Singular Value Decomposition (lcSVD) or Low-cost Higher Order Singular Value Decomposition (lcHOSVD) to enhance scalability and performance.

 Reference us with: